zahraaalmusaad-ctrl/ZH_SE_P1/README.md

 ## How to Get Started
 First, the user will see the main page, which contains the title of the game and a greeting sentence that says 'Welcome to the game.'There is also a button the user can click on that links to the next page where the game starts.
 If the user finishes a massage, it will show that they have finished the game and win.
+Find the game [here](https://memoryflashcards_01.surge.sh/).

 ## Resources